A treasure trove of exotic flora, the Walled Garden started life as a kitchen garden to cultivate fruit and vegetables over 200 years ago.

 The final Baron of Malahide, Lord Milo Talbot, was a passionate botanist and his dedication and expertise created the space as we know it today.

 Popular all year round, there’s something new to discover and admire here every season.
-As you walk down winding stone paths, find Isabel Talbot’s pond, the blooming Rose Garden and the famous Victorian Conservatory.
+As you walk down winding stone paths, find Isobel Talbot’s pond, the blooming Rose Garden and the famous Victorian Conservatory.
 You can’t miss the grass parterre; a mesmerizing maze of gravel and grass inspired by the intricate carvings on the Oak Room wood panelling.

 The Walled Garden at Malahide Castle is also home to the only Butterfly House in the Republic of Ireland.